rad03i2/python-toolbox/docs/file-sorting.md

 ## Handle unknown extensions

 An unrecognized extension, or no extension, maps to Other.
 Classification uses the final suffix, so `backup.tar.gz` is classified using `.gz`.

+## Handle existing names

+When a destination already exists, a numeric suffix is added before the extension, such as `notes_1.txt`.
+Use one sorter process at a time to avoid competing destination checks.